 Now suppose instead we obtain the following graph:

-Once again, the graph above demonstrates that Program A is across-the-board more effective than Program B. Since Program A is consistently 1 unit higher than Program B within each age group, the relationship does not vary based on age.
-Therefore, age does not appear to moderate the relationship.
+Once again, the graph above demonstrates that Program A is across-the-board more effective than Program B. In addition, the older age groups are associated with higher interview scores.
+Therefore, since Program A is consistently 1 unit higher than Program B within each age group, the relationship does not vary based on age.
+Therefore, age does NOT appear to moderate the relationship.
+(Age does seem like an important predictor, so can be thought of as a covariate here).

 Party Affiliation and Voting